A Wilderness Mind at Home

 You’re developing discernment as well, because you find yourself in situations where it seems tempting to lie, or it might even seem to be the compassionate thing to lie to somebody to prevent them from hearing harsh truths.
 But once you’ve made the promise to yourself not to lie, you have to find a discerning way not to lie, and yet not to harm anyone.

 The Buddha doesn’t tell you to tell all, all the time.
 His basic principle is that some things are true and beneficial, and some things are true but not beneficial.
-And he said to avoid the things that are true but unbeneficial.
+He said to avoid the things that are true but unbeneficial.
 Focus on the ones that are beneficial.
-So that gives you an important principal for filtering your words.
-Then you notice that even the things that are beneficial are sometimes pleasing to your listeners and sometimes not, in which case you have to figure out what’s the right time to say something pleasing, and what’s the right time to say something that’s not.
+That gives you an important principal for filtering your words.
+Then you notice that even the things that are beneficial are sometimes pleasing to your listeners and sometimes not, in which case you have to figure out the right time to say something pleasing, and the right time to say something that’s not.

-So as you look after your speech in this way, it requires that you be very mindful, very alert, and very discerning, very focused on what you’re doing: precisely qualities you need as you’re doing more formal meditation.
+As you look after your speech in this way, it requires that you be very mindful, very alert, very discerning, and very focused on what you’re doing: precisely qualities you need as you’re doing more formal meditation.

 So that’s the first element in creating a good environment: following the precepts.